ia/msklug.github.io/_pages/en.md

 <br/>

-[^time]: _You may join and leave at any time you want._
+[^time]: _Of course, you can join and leave at any time you want._
-[^place]: _Look for the entrance on the first floor, our table is on the left side from the main door in the left far corner, and <mark>usually we have the plush Tux the Penguin toy and/or "Free Software" pin on the table</mark>._
+[^place]: _Look for the entrance on the first floor, our table is on the left side of the main door in the far left corner, <mark>usually we have the plush Tux the Penguin toy and/or "Free Software" pin on the table</mark>._

 <script type="text/javascript">
 	document.getElementById("meeting_day").innerHTML=getMeetingDate(0);